The pitfalls of next-token prediction: Failure due to Teacher-Forcing

-Now, after the Clever Hans cheat is in effect, the only supervision for this search is a single-token loss of the form $-\log \llmprob \left( \hat{\responsetoken}_1 = {\responsetoken}_1 ; \prefix \right)$.
+Now, after the Clever Hans cheat is in effect, the only supervision for this search is the single-token loss, $-\log \llmprob \left( \hat{\responsetoken}_1 = {\responsetoken}_1 ; \prefix \right)$.
 However, this loss is an ``all-or-nothing'' loss.
-Crucially, by the \textit{discrete} nature of the task, even if the learner gets one subroutine incorrect, the final answer $\hat{\responsetoken}_1$ would likely be incorrect on all inputs.
-For instance, imagine that the first subroutine is incorrectly learned and its output takes us to an arbitrary location on the graph.
-Then, even if all subsequent subroutines were correctly learned (i.e., they are ``find-the-adjacent-vertex'' subroutines), the final output would be arbitrary.
+Crucially, by the \textit{discrete} nature of the task, even if one subroutine is incorrect, the final answer $\hat{\responsetoken}_1$ would likely be incorrect on all inputs.
+For instance, imagine that the first subroutine is incorrect and its output takes us to an arbitrary location on the graph.
+Then, even if all subsequent subroutines were correct (i.e., they are ``find-the-adjacent-vertex'' subroutines), the final output would be arbitrary.
 Thus, we have $\hat{\responsetoken}_1 = {\responsetoken}_1$ precisely for the algorithm where all $l$ subroutines are correct, and $\hat{\responsetoken}_1 \neq {\responsetoken}_1$ for any other choice of the algorithm.
-For such an all-or-nothing loss surface, the end-to-end learner must necessarily brute-force search through the exponential space of algorithms. \footnote{The only condition under which the learner may identify the right algorithm efficiently is when the model has accidentally seen similar problems during pretraining and thus has a useful prior.
-For example, the prior may be that it assigns high probability to the correct subroutine(s).
-Or, in the specific path-star example, the model may assign high probability to all $l$ subroutines being identical.
-In such a case, one can construct slight variations of the tasks that defy this prior, to demonstrate intractability. }
+For such an all-or-nothing loss surface, the end-to-end learner must necessarily brute-force search the exponential space of algorithms.
+We encapsulate the overall claim more generally below: